OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 $wc.DownloadFile($uri, "techniques_to_events_mapping.json")
 ```

-- Read the JSON file as an Array to validate it was downloaded correctly.
+- Read the JSON file as an Array and validate it was downloaded correctly by selecting the first object.

 ```PowerShell
 $mappings = Get-Content .\techniques_to_events_mapping.json | ConvertFrom-Json